-Grandaddy Lake Trail is a 3.1 mile heavily trafficked point-to-point trail located near Hanna, Utah that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until September.
+Grandaddy Lake Trail is a 6.1 mile heavily trafficked out and back trail located near Hanna, Utah that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from July until September.
 Dogs and horses are also able to use this trail.

 From Heber City, take US Highway 40 east to SR 208 which is about 6 miles east of Fruitland.
 Head north on SR 208 for 10 miles to SR 35.
 Follow SR 35 northwest 10 miles to Hanna, From Hanna, follow a dirt road, Forest Road 144, 11 miles northwest to Hades Campground.
 Stay on the same road another 0.5 miles to a junction.
 Go right northeast about 5 steep miles to Grandview trailhead.

 Great hike for a quick and not too strenuous adventure.
 We left earlier in the week (Wednesday) and it was fairly quiet...passed a few hikers.
 By Friday it was like a scout camp up there.
 Fishing was very poor except for power bait (but I'm kind of a fishing snob and power bait isn't fishing unless you're 5 learning how).
 Plus it's really over fished.
 It seems to be a popular place to hike with dogs ...I took mine and she loved it.
 The down side was a lot of barking at night.
 It was easily one of the most beautiful places I've been though and will go back.
 Next time I'll hike thru the basin over to mirror lake instead of stopping at Betsy.
 I'm also going to take my three girls on a daddy daughter trip...it's perfect for that